kangzubin/XMNetworking/README.md

 ## Architecture

-The soure code files for XMNetworking is compact and concise, there are only four core files in the library: The `XMConst.h` defines some const enums and blocks, and `XMRequest`, `XMCenter`, `XMEngine` are the declaration for core Class, the architecture of XMNetworking is as follwing:
+The soure code files for XMNetworking is compact and concise, there are only four core files in the library: The `XMConst.h` defines some const enums and blocks, and `XMRequest`, `XMCenter`, `XMEngine` are the declaration and implementation for core Class, the architecture of XMNetworking is as follwing:

 ![](http://img.kangzubin.cn/xmnetworking/XMNetworking-nodes.png)

 ## To Do List

-* Support for resume download
+* Support for resume download.
-* Support for network cache
+* Support for network cache.
-* Test Supporting for tvOS/watchOS/OS X
+* Test Supporting for tvOS/watchOS/OS X.
-* More powerful response data model transformation
+* More powerful response data model transformation.
-* Plugin mechanism to extend the XMNetworking
+* Plugin mechanism to extend the XMNetworking.

 ## Author